Gibbons-Lab/isb_course_2023/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+This document established the code of conduct for the ISB Virtual Microbiome Series and all associated communication platforms, including, but not limited to, the Slack channels, Zoom chat, and the Github repository.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our